-It was a long hard year but with the outpouring of community support, friends, family and customers we knew The Gasthaus traditions must continue.
-The loss of Karl Sr. in 1998 brought much sadness from his many friends and customers, his presence can still be felt in the Gasthaus.
-2003 brought yet another devastating loss with the sudden passing of Carl Jr. it saddened and shocked all that knew and loved his kind, loving and gentle ways.
-Carl is missed each and everyday, especially during Oktoberfest – it was his favorite time of year (except for snowmobiling!) and he grew the festival to the huge tradition and success it is today.
-Kim and her many loyal staff has vowed to carry on in Carl’s spirit to provide the same great food, atmosphere and Gemütlichkeit that all our guest have come to expect.
+Meanwhile, Mike’s success in his operation of Carl Jr.’s game was followed by the formation of a corporation in 1999, which formally separated Hammer-Schalgen® from the Gasthaus.
+Yet another devastating loss was brought in 2003 with the sudden passing of Carl Jr., which saddened and shocked all that knew and loved his kind, loving, and gentle ways.
+Carl Jr. is missed each and every day, especially during Oktoberfest – it was his favorite time of year (except for snowmobiling)!
+A few years later, Kim re-married Dan.
+Together with their many loyal staff, they vowed to carry on in Carl Jr.’s spirit to provide the same great food, atmosphere, and Gemütlichkeit that all Gasthaus visitors have come to expect.

 Mike also continued on in Carl Jr.’s spirit introducing the masses across the United States to Hammer-Schlagen®.
 In 2014, Mike retired with his business partner, Jimmy Martin, continuing the operations of the game.
 Following the COVID-19 pandemic, Kim and Dan decided to retire and the doors of the Gasthaus were shut as the calendar year of 2021 came to a close.
 But, this was not to be the end as Jimmy re-opened the doors of the Gasthaus in May 2023.

 The legacy of the Schoene family survives thanks in large part to the stewardship of Kim, Dan, and the loyalty of countless Gasthaus employees.
 If it were not for the extraordinary support of the community, the Gasthaus Bavarian Hunter would not be what is is today.